 Building reading fluency and comprehension with one-on-one support

-In some elementary schools, selected students use Reading Assistant technology, which is part of the Fast ForWord program.
-Reading Assistant is the only tool that uses speech recognition technology to correct and support students as they read fiction and non-fiction selections aloud.
-Students typically work on Reading Assistant for 10 to 15 minutes a day to build their fluency, comprehension, vocabulary, and overall reading proficiency.
+In some elementary schools, selected students use Reading Assistant Plus, which is part of the Fast ForWord program.
+Reading Assistant Plus is the only tool that uses speech recognition technology to correct and support students as they read fiction and non-fiction selections aloud.
+Students typically work on Reading Assistant Plus for 10 to 15 minutes a day to build their fluency, comprehension, vocabulary, and overall reading proficiency.

 Improving the District Performance Score from 60 to 99.2 points